-The overall opinion as to the benefits of on-line courses was that "an on-line course gives you the opportunity to work on your own pace and to cover more information in a shorter time"; "we can insist on things we don't know and if we still don't understand teacher gives us necessary explanations";"You can see after finishing a test where you were wrong".
-Most students emphasized the importance of the diagrams, pictures and video clips in "visualizing and pictures and video clips in "visualizing and understanding ship structure" even suggesting scheduling the Maritime English class after the Seamanship Fundamentals specialty course;" The course totally lived up to my expectations".
+The overall opinion as to the benefits of on-line courses was that "an on-line course gives you the opportunity to work on your own pace and to cover more information in a shorter time"; "we can insist on things we don't know and if we still don't understand teacher gives us necessary explanations"; "You can see after finishing a test where you were wrong".
+Most students emphasized the importance of the diagrams, pictures and video clips in "visualizing and understanding ship structure" even suggesting scheduling the Maritime English class after the Seamanship Fundamentals specialty course; "The course totally lived up to my expectations".